Gaps & Punishes

 Dealing with Rhino Charge

-Rhino Charge is a quick advancing attack that Nightwolf may throw out as a surprise attack.
+Rhino Charge is a quick advancing mid that Nightwolf may throw out occasionally as a surprise attack.
 Rhino Charge however is highly punishable on block.
-If you are in range of the Rhino Charge and suspect that he will use it, continue blocking.
-After blocking the Rhino Charge, use a quick jab attack to punish.
-Using a jab will also interrupt the Amplified Rhino Charge.
+If in range of the Rhino Charge and you suspect that he’ll use it, stay in place and continue blocking.
+Once the Rhino Charge is blocked, use a quick jab to punish, which will also interrupt if the Rhino Charge is Amplified.
 Make sure to punish immediately because if you are late then Nightwolf will either be able to recover in time to block or you will be hit by the Amplified portion of the move which will trigger a Krushing Blow.

 Punishing Command Grab

 If done after these attacks, Tomahawk Swing can be punished by simply releasing block and using a jab.
 Note that jabbing does not work after Nightwolf’s +,,,+,+ and +.
 To punish the command grab after these attacks, you must duck underneath the grab.

 If Nightwolf has the Grappling Stalker ability equipped, he gains a new string: ,,+.
 This is a command grab that can only be done after his , string.
 In order to punish, duck underneath the command grab and use a jab or +KB.
 Keep in mind that Nightwolf can counter this by using his ,, string.
-Since ,, has a start-up of 12 frames and ,,+ has a start-up of 17 frames, the command grab can be avoided by fuzzy guarding.
-To fuzzy guard this, block for a split-second after , in case he uses his ,,, then duck to avoid his ,,+.
+Since the final hit of Nightwolf’s ,, string has a start-up of 12 frames and the command grab in ,,+ has a start-up of 17 frames, the command grab can be avoided by fuzzy guarding.
+To fuzzy guard this, continue blocking after , in case Nightwolf uses his ,,, then quickly duck to avoid the command grab.

 Nightwolf has the ability to Armor Break with his Tomahawk Swing ability, which will counter your Breakaway attempts.
 This is usually done after Nightwolf has hit you with a ,,KB or +KB.
 Since Tomahawk Swing can be done at any point in Nightwolf’s combos, it’s usually best to not use a Breakaway after these moves.
 By not using a Breakaway, you will avoid the risk of wasting Defensive Meter.